-Prevent the destruction of or significant changes to wetland and surface waters and
+Prevent the destruction of or significant changes to wetland and surface waters and adjoining land which provides flood protection.

-- adjoining land which provides flood protection. - Mitigate the effects of structures and associated land uses which have the potential to compromise surface and groundwater supplies through the introduction of wastewater, stormwater, nutrients, hazardous substances, and siltation. - Protection the habitat of threatened and endangered species. - Section 3: DEFINITIONS: - A. Critical Wetlands: "Critical Wetlands" are defined as wetland identifies as providing significant environmental services and ecological value as evaluated in the report "Critical Wetland Complexes in Sandown, NH" by Mark West 2023, or as amended. - B. Disturbance: Land excavation, grading or removal of soils and subsurface material or removal of trees, or other vegetation.
-The removal of dead or dying trees that pose a safety hazard, and the removal of invasive species are not considered disturbance for the purposes of this Article. - C. Vernal Pool: For the purposes of this Article a vernal pool is defined as "a temporary body of water, at least 1,500 square feet in contiguous area, that provides essential breeding habitat for certain amphibians and invertebrates, but does not support fish, as defined in Identification and Documentation of Vernal Pools in New Hampshire; published by the New Hampshire Fish and Game Department (2016), as amended." - D. Wetlands: A wetland as defined by RSA 482:A as "Wetlands" means an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence of vegetation typically adapted for life in saturated soil conditions.", or as amended. - E. Wetland Conservation District: All wetland areas and adjacent buffer zones defined by the District Boundaries within Section 4 of this Article.
+- Mitigate the effects of structures and associated land uses which have the potential to compromise surface and groundwater supplies through the introduction of wastewater, stormwater, nutrients, hazardous substances, and siltation. - Protection the habitat of threatened and endangered species.

+Section 3: DEFINITIONS:

+A. Critical Wetlands: "Critical Wetlands" are defined as wetland identifies as providing significant environmental services and ecological value as evaluated in the report "2023 Sandown, NH Critical Wetlands Mapping Project", by West Environmental or as amended.

+B. Disturbance: Land excavation, grading or removal of soils and subsurface material or removal of trees, or other vegetation.
+The removal of dead or dying trees that pose a safety hazard, and the removal of invasive species are not considered disturbance for the purposes of this Article.

+C. Vernal Pool: For the purposes of this Article a vernal pool is defined as "a temporary body of water, at least 1,500 square feet in contiguous area, that provides essential breeding habitat for certain amphibians and invertebrates, but does not support fish, as defined in Identification and Documentation of Vernal Pools in New Hampshire; published by the New Hampshire Fish and Game Department (2016), as amended."

+D. Structure: A structure for the purposes of this Article and as defined by Sandown Zoning Ordinance Article II., Part A Section 14 shall mean any production or piece of work artificially built as composed of the parts and enjoined together in some definite manner.
+This includes, but is not limited to garages, storage sheds, gazebos, carports or animal housing.

+E. Wetlands: A wetland as defined by RSA 482:A as "Wetlands" means an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence of vegetation typically adapted for life in saturated soil conditions.", or as amended.

+F. Wetland Conservation District: All wetland areas and adjacent buffer zones defined by the District Boundaries within Section 4 of this Article.